-The guy was some kind of wannabe ninja, dressed all in grey, and had a mind like razorblades and poison.
-I got from him that his name was Satsuki and the sword was Makoto.
-I confronted him, ready to read him the riot act and claim a pound of flesh or two… when he dropped, dead, right in front of me.
+The guy turned out some kind of wannabe ninja, dressed all in grey, and had a mind like razorblades and poison.
+Confronting him, I learned that his name was Satsuki and the sword was Makoto.
+I squared off, ready to read him the riot act and claim a pound of flesh or two… when he dropped, dead, right in front of me.
 What the hell?
 I picked up the sword, then dropped it almost at once.
 Fucking thing was vampiric.
 I could feel it pulling the lifeforce out of me… fast.
 Like… How the hell had Satsuki lasted even the ten minutes carrying the fucking thing, fast.

 Her soul was unlike any of the others, pure, bright, and brimming with hope, with the desire to create a better world.
 I stared at it, there in the darkness of that unhallowed place, weighing what I’d done and what she’d done.
 And then I did what I’d sworn not to do.
 I partook of this world’s evil.
 I had to understand what had driven this woman to this place, this Saint to become an Archdemon.
 I raised the soul to my lips and breathed in the essence of the Maiden Astraea.

 The Maiden in Black asked for the Old One’s Soul, saying it would allow her to put him back to sleep.
 And then I understood.
-“You are a demon.
-It’s a power grab.
-And no. I’ll not do that.
+“This is all a power grab to you, isn’t it Demoness?
+No. I’ll not do that.
 All that means is the cycle will repeat.
 Again and again.
 Forever.
 No. Stay where you are, Maiden.
 I won’t destroy you just to destroy you, but I didn’t come to this world for power.
 I came for knowledge.
 And to set things right.”

 At last I knew all I needed to know, and there, on that beach, I worked my magic.
 One by one I shattered the Demon Souls, allowing the lesser souls they contained to fly forth, binding them around me in a swirling vortex, hundreds of thousands of them.
-I faced the Maiden in Black and said, “Watch Closely.
-I shall teach you a miracle.”
+I faced the Maiden in Black and said, “Watch Closely, Demoness.
+I shall teach you a Greater Miracle.”

 Then I exhaled, pushing out all the souls I’d ingested, cleansing myself of the taint of this place.
 That done, and with the Maiden in Black staring hungrily at them all, I pulled the water of the bay up into a spirit crafting, a dance of purification, as I released my Bankai slowly, focusing it down so that every tiny snowflake was a tiny me, holding a tiny Zanpakuto, and then, in the moment of purification, before the mists could bind those souls again, I performed the Soul Burial and sent the population of Boletaria and its neighbors to their final rest.